kentseamons/byu-cs324-w2024/08-lab-socket-hunt/README.md

  - Extract the op-param (bytes `n + 2` and `n + 3`) as an `unsigned short` in network byte order.
 The extracted value will be referred to hereafter as `m`.
-While `m` takes up two bytes, for consistency with op-params used with other op-codes, its value will be only between 1 and 7.
+While `m` takes up two bytes, for consistency with op-params used with other op-codes, its value will be only between 1 and 7, which means that the most significant byte will always be 0.
  - Read `m` datagrams from the socket using the _local_ port to which the socket is already bound.
 Each of these datagrams will come from a randomly-selected _remote_ port on the server, so `recvfrom()` must be used by the client to read them to determine which port they came from.
-You should declare a new `struct sockaddr_in` (or `struct sockaddr_in6` for IPv6) variable for use with `recvfrom()`, so the remote port with which your client had been sending directions requests is not lost; the next directions request will be sent to that port, once it is prepared.
+You should declare new `struct sockaddr_storage` and `struct sockaddr *` variables for use with `recvfrom()`, so you don't overwrite the value of your `remote_addr_ss` variable.
+The next directions request will be sent to that address and port, once it is prepared.

    Each of the `m` datagrams received will have 0 length.
 However, the contents of the datagrams are not what is important; what is important is the remote